acquia/blt/readme/config-split.md

 To accomplish this, we will create a "local" configuration split.

 1. `mkdir -p ../config/envs/local`
-1. `/admin/config/development/configuration/config-split/add`:
+1. `/admin/config/development/configuration/config-split/add`
+1. In the UI, fill in the following fields and then save:
+    * label: Local
+    * folder: ../config/envs/local
+    * Conditional Split > Configuration items > Select "system.performance"
+1. `drush config-export -y`.
+This will export the configuration definition for the split itself,  which is stored in `config/default/config_split.config_split.local.yml`.
+The file should contain the following settings:

+        uuid: ...
+        langcode: en
-        status: false
+        status: true
+        dependencies: {  }
+        id: local
         label: Local
         folder: ../config/envs/local
+        module: {  }
+        theme: {  }
         blacklist: {  }
-        greylist:
+        graylist:
           - system.performance
-        greylist_dependents: true
+        graylist_dependents: true
-        greylist_skip_equal: true
+        graylist_skip_equal: true
         weight: 0

-1. `drush config-export -y`.
-This will export the configuration definition for the split itself,  which is stored in `config/default/config_split.config_split.local.yml`.
 1. `drush cr`.
 Doing this will allow configuration split to recognize that the local split is active.
 We rely on BLT to designate this split as active on local machines via a [settings.php include](https://github.com/acquia/blt/blob/8.x/settings/config.settings.php#L22).
 1. Navigate to `/admin/config/development/performance` and disable caching and aggregation.
-1. `drush config-export -y`.
+1. `drush csex`.
 Because the local split is active, this will export the local split  `system.performance` settings to `../config/envs/local/system.performance.yml`.
 It should contain the following configuration:

         cache:
         page: